YiMingPan-Xv/ml4astronomy/README.md

 # Machine Learning for Physics and Astronomy

-This repo contains notebooks exploring different concepts and methods for machine learning focused on Bayesian theory.
+This repository contains notebooks and exercises exploring machine learning methods in physics and astronomy, with a strong focus on Bayesian inference.
+It includes both lecture exercises and a project on modeling the expansion of the universe.

-## Structure
+## Repository Structure

     machinelearning4physics_bicocca_2025_solutions/
     ├── lectures/                       # Lecture exercises